Shazia06/ai-testcase-generator/README.md

 ---

 ## ⭐ Note
-This is a simple AI-assisted QA automation project built using Python.
+This is a simple AI assisted QA automation project built using Python.